Inflation in Turkey rises to 70%, a 20-year high

-Inflation in Turkey rises to 70%, according to official data, a 20-year highComments

-Turkey's cost of living crisis is growing after official data showed that inflation in the country rose to nearly 70%.
+Turkey's cost of living crisis is growing after official data showed that inflation in the country rose to nearly 70 per cent.

 Skyrocketing prices have placed significant pressure on households and ramped up criticism of President Recep Tayyip Erdogan head of next year's election.

-Consumer prices rose by 69.97% in April compared with the previous year, according to the Turkish Statistical Institute.
+Consumer prices rose by 69.97 per cent in April compared with the previous year, according to the Turkish Statistical Institute.
 It represents the largest year-on-year increase in two decades since 2002.

-The biggest price increases in Turkey last month were in the transportation sector (106%) followed by food and non-alcoholic beverage prices (89%), according to the data.
+The biggest price increases in Turkey last month were in the transportation sector (106 per cent) followed by food and non-alcoholic beverage prices (89 per cent), according to the data.

 Critics have blamed the soaring prices on Erdogan’s economic policies, which favour lowering interest rates to boost growth and exports.

 The Turkish leader has opposed high borrowing costs, insisting that they cause inflation.
-The Turkish lira lost 44% of its value against the US dollar last year.
+The Turkish lira lost 44 per cent of its value against the US dollar last year.

 Russia’s invasion of Ukraine -- and the resulting surge in gas, oil and grain prices -- has compounded the situation in Turkey, a country reliant on imports.